Chouffy/chouffy.github.io/docs/Software/Home Assistant.md

 ### Monitor for broken automation
 - Names can changes when updating Home Assistant
 - [The Watchman](https://github.com/dummylabs/thewatchman) create reports to identify broken things
+### Energy
+- Several energy sources can be defined, each coupled with a cost
+- Fixed-cost can be defined as
 ## Development
 ### Verbose logging
 - The [Logger integration](https://www.home-assistant.io/integrations/logger/) can help understanding what's going on in [[Home Assistant]] or a custom component